New York Jets

 Other options: Brandon Wilds, Romar Morris

 Anderson flashed over a three-game stretch from Week 13 (4/61/1 on 12 targets), Week 14 (6/99 on 11 targets), and Week 15 (4/80/1 on six targets).
 The Patriots’ defense took him away from the QB in Week 16 (no catches on three targets).
 Over the last 13 games of the season, New York gave him WR3 snaps.
 He only had one game with more than four catches and six targets or fewer in 10 of his last 13 games.
-Deep threat with a wide range of outcomes over the course of the season.
+Deep threat with an improve opportunity.
+His success over the second half of 2016 points to a 60+ catches for 800+ yards and short TDs.

-Other options: ArDarius Stewart, Quinton Patton, Chad Hansen, Myles White, Frankie Hammond
+Other options: Quinton Patton, Chad Hansen, Myles White, Frankie Hammond

 The troubled Jenkins will be suspended for the first two games in 2017 due to a DUI last September.
 He’s never played over nine games in any season in the NFL, but Austin did show upside over seven games in 2015 with the Bucs (21/338/4 on 39 targets).
 In 2015, the Jets only completed eight passes for 95 yards and a TD on 23 targets to the TE position.
 That number grew to 18/173 on 28 targets in 2016.
 The offensive personnel won’t be the same for the Jets in 2017, but I can’t see a great opportunity for the TE in this offensive.
 Waiver wire option with the best value coming as a bye week cover.